 Picking out a casket for yourself or a loved one can be a daunting task.
 Before you pick out a casket, you should know what your options are.

-You have the option of purchasing from the funeral home or a 3rd party (i.e online, from Costco, Walmart, a local craftsman, or one you built).
+You have the option of purchasing from the funeral home or a 3rd party (i.e online from businesses like Willow & Worth, Amazon, Costco, Walmart, a local craftsman, or one you built).
 By law, the funeral home may not deny you, penalize you, or charge you a fee for sourcing a casket from a 3rd party, which is often less expensive.
 Read more on the topic: Can I Bring My Own Casket?

 The prices listed below are just guidelines.
 Casket prices vary greatly depending on where you purchase them as well as the source and quality of the materials used.